View our Cookies Policy below.

 In addition, controllers are required to implement appropriate technical and organisational measures, such as pseudonymisation, which are designed to implement data-protection principles, such as data minimisation, in an effective manner and to integrate the necessary safeguards into the processing in order to meet the requirements of this Regulation and protect the rights of data subjects.

 “Sovereign Identity” is an advanced set of data protection design principles.
 It provides individuals control over their ‘Personal Data’ that ensures compliance to the GDPR principles in real-time.
-Individuals are able to see real-time granular proof of GDPR compliance and it provides them with the ability to control, access, edit and delete their ‘personal data’.
+Individuals are able to see real-time granular proof of GDPR compliance.